idodov/RedAlert/README.md

       title: "{{ state_attr('binary_sensor.oref_alert', 'title') }}"
 mode: single
 ```
 ## Creative ways to use the *binary_sensor.oref_alert*
-* Send a notification to your TV, phone, or other device.
+* Send a notification to your TV (while watching Netflix), phone, or other device.
 * Send a message to a LED matrix screen or other display.
 * Turn on or off lights, fans, or other devices.
 * Play a sound or music.
-* Trigger other automations.
 * You can be creative and come up with other ways to use the *binary_sensor.oref_alert* to protect yourself and your family in the event of a Red Alert.